gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

 #.
 Assign the function table to an instance of an audio module.

 The audio application opens the module, configures it and connects it to other modules, the application or both.
-The module can then be started and you can transfer data in accordance to what type the module is :c:enum:`audio_module_type`.
+The module can then be started and you can transfer data in accordance to what type the module is.
+The module types are described in `Overview`_.

 The following figure demonstrates a simple decoding audio system, where the decoded audio is sent to an I2S output and returned to the application: